Efgeen/cimgui/README.md

     * size : the number of array elements (when it is an array)
     * bitfield : the bitfield width (in case it is a bitfield)
   * under key locations we get the locations collection in which each key is the enum tagname or the struct name and the value is the name of the header file and line number this comes from.
+  * under key nonPOD_used we get a collection where keys are types non usable from C that appear as returns or args to funtions. value can be true or "inherited" when type comes from cimgui and appears in a cimgui extension (cimplot ...).
+The C names have suffix _c.
 # usage

 * use whatever method is in ImGui c++ namespace in the original [imgui.h](https://github.com/ocornut/imgui/blob/master/imgui.h) by prepending `ig`